Call for evacuation made for elderly couple on rising floodwaters on Kuskokwim River | The Delta Discovery, Inc.

 “Two elders, we don’t do that to our elders,” said Leary.

-“It is significantly more water than 2011,” said a person from Aniak describing the floodwaters.
+“It is significantly more water than 2011,” said a person from Aniak.

 Alvin Jimmie, of the Association of Village Council Presidents agreed that they need to get ready for evacuees.

-Note: UPDATE (May 1st, 2020): The two elders, John and Seraphine Borowski, were rescued safely during the early morning hours by paratroopers from the Alaska Air National Guard 176th Wing via a HH-60G Pave Hawk helicopter.
-The rescue helicopter, which was sent from Anchorage, hoisted them out around midnight while a HC-130J Hercules circled above.
-The Borowski’s were safely brought to Aniak.